YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 # EDGAR
-- Electronic Data Gathering, Analysis, and Retrieval,
+- Electronic Data Gathering, Analysis, and Retrieval
 - financial information about a company, including financial reports